electronOS/electron/README.md

 The VGA text buffer starts at 0xb8000, and this is where all video memory is written for electron.

-Each character in a VGA font is 16 bytes, simply defining if a pixel is foreground or background, 1 or 0.
+Each character in a VGA font is 16 bytes, with each bit simply defining if a pixel is foreground or background.

 # KERNEL